What Happens to Austin Real Estate in a Downturn?

 I remember prices getting hammered.
 What gives?

-These are high level-level, 10,000 foot view numbers.
+These are high level-level, 10,000-foot view numbers.
 The Average Sold Price didn’t decline much on an annual basis / macro level.
 At a micro level, there were some sellers who did really well (usually accidentally) and some buyers who didn’t do that well (also usually accidental.)

-If we cherry pick the best month in 2007 against the worst month in 2009, we see an -11.35% decline.
+If we cherry-pick the best month in 2007 against the worst month in 2009, we see an -11.35% decline.
 This is more in line with how people usually think and remember these events.
 People really hate missing out and will kick themselves for not having predicted the future.
 Most sellers will remember the most extreme month they could have sold against the current reality.
 (Statistically, this isn’t that bad, but it’s still not much fun.)

 Will all sub-markets & sellers behave the same?

 Sub-markets will all react differently.
 Builders have zero utility for homes they’re delivering, so they won’t sit on inventory.
-They’ll systematically reduce price and offer incentives until they’ve sold everything.
+They’ll systematically reduce prices and offer incentives until they’ve sold everything.
 They will continue to deliver existing inventory for 12 months after they decide to slow down.
 The luxury market is usually affected more deeply because luxury buyers are affected by the stock market and mortgage rates.
 These buyers will generally behave more conservatively.

 Will this downturn be identical to 2008?

 Almost certainly not.
 The 2008 downturn was caused by bad real estate lending, which took years to work out and which directly affected the real estate market.
 This downturn is caused by inflation, which is causing rates to rise.
 The time it will take to solve inflation will be different than it took to solve the toxic lending problem (and it will hopefully be faster.)
 Whenever interest rates stabilize and buyers consider them “the new normal”, we can expect the market to pick back up.